nappa85/Rustegram/README.md

 $ nano config/<bot>.toml
 ```
 These instructions links the file .so, if you're on OsX link the .dylib file, if you're on Windows link the .dll file.
-nano is an example, you can use your favourite editor to fill che config parameters.

 To start the webserver simply execute
 ```